-The Forum aims to act as a bridge between academia and the policy-making sphere, as well as the public and private sectors, in the cultural diplomacy arena.
+The Cultural Diplomacy Forum is a unique initiative bridging academia and the policy-making sphere, as well as the public and private sectors, in the cultural diplomacy arena.

 The Simone Veil Research Centre